DanielFLopez1620/orion_gz/orion_gz/README.md

 ### base_bridge.yaml

-Containts the element to exchange the information of the base simulation of the robot.
+Contains the element to exchange the information of the base simulation of the robot.
 On one hand, from ROS to GZ, the cmd_vel topic.
 On the other hand, from GZ to ROS, the TF tree, the odom, the joint_states and the scan of the LIDAR.

 ### g_mov_bridge.yaml